wang-lab/SpatialDeX/README.md

 ## Running the example
-An example raw UMI matrix from a subset of tumor sample sequenced by 10X Genomics platform is included with this package named, example_raw_count.
+An example raw UMI matrix from a subset of a tumor sample sequenced by 10X Genomics platform is included with this package named, example_raw_count.

 To test the package, run this line of code in R/Rstudio: